MonicaKornis/Delish/README.md

 # DELISH

 [Delish](https://delish-app.herokuapp.com/) is a full-stack application that allows users to browse, bookmark, and share recipes.
 It was inspired by [New York Times Cooking](cooking.nytimes.com).
-It was build using React, Redux, Rails and PostgreSQL.
+Delish was build using React, Redux, Rails and PostgreSQL.

 ## Features
   * Secure User Authentication